 For the sweet-toothed, there’s a delicious range of cakes and desserts as well as the hugely popular scones, served with jam and cream.

 Beverages include coffees, teas and other hot drinks as well as a wide variety of cold drinks including milkshakes and smoothies.
 There’s a well stocked bar that carries beers, cocktails, some spirits and a range of wines.

-Whether you’re popping in for coffee, cake and some playtime with the kids, coming for breakfast or a leisurely lunch or holding your Special Event at our venue, you’ll be thoroughly satisfied with the location, food and service.
+Whether you’re popping in for coffee, cake and some playtime with the kids, coming for breakfast or a leisurely lunch or holding your event at our venue, you’ll be thoroughly satisfied with the location, food and service.

-Contact us now to make a reservation or plan your function or simply make an impromptu visit.
+Contact us now to make a reservation or simply make an impromptu visit.

 We look forward to seeing you here.